NovasMax/BigEarthNet/README.md

 # License
-The code in this repository to facilitate the use of the BigEarthNet archive is licensed under the **MIT License**:
+The code in this repository except the [nets folder](https://gitlab.tu-berlin.de/rsim/bigearthnet-models-tf/tree/master/nets) is licensed under the **MIT License**:

 ```
 MIT License